TheKJAMP/M4B-Audiobook-Creator/README.md

 - [✅] Progress bar with percentage
 - [✅] Dark mode theme
 - [✅] New Desing
-Version is “Ready to use” Minor updates are still being integrated.

 ### More Languages Version 1.3:
 - [❌] French